The Right to Be Lazy: Content

 According to Lafargue, it is sheer madness that people are fighting for the right to an eight-hour working day.
 In other words, eight hours of servitude, exploitation and suffering, when it is leisure, joy, and self-realisation that should be fought for, and as few hours of slavery as possible.
 Automation, which had already come a long way in Lafargue's time, could easily reduce working hours to three or four hours a day.
 This would leave a large part of the day for the things we really want to do, such as to spend time with friends, relax, enjoy life, and be lazy.
 Lafargue argues the machine is the saviour of humanity only if the working time it frees up becomes leisure time.
 The time that is freed up is usually converted into more hours of work, which he compares to more hours of toil and drudgery.
 Working too many hours a day is often degrading, while working very few hours can be very refreshing and enriching, leading to general advancement, health, joy, and satisfaction.
-He is also polemical against human rights, and instead prefers the right to be lazy.
+He is also polemical against human rights; instead, he prefers the right to be lazy.